Help for Victims of Disability Discrimination

 The ADA also requires employers to make “reasonable accommodations,” such as modifying their facilities or adjusting a work schedule, to make it easier for a disabled worker to accomplish his or her daily tasks.
 This applies whether the disabled employee needs minor or major accommodations.

 At the law office of Robert B. Landry III PLC, in Baton Rouge and New Orleans, we are aware of the value that disabled individuals bring to businesses in all industries.
-Unfortunately, not all Louisiana companies share that awareness.
+Unfortunately, not all Louisiana companies share disability discrimination awareness.

 Whom We Represent

 We represent individuals who face workplace or public discrimination as a result of their disabilities.
-Resolutions in these cases may include rectifying the situation and/or seeking financial compensation.
+Resolutions in these disability discrimination cases may include rectifying the situation and/or seeking financial compensation.

 We also represent individuals who are associated with someone with a disability.
 It is unlawful to discriminate against a family member or someone else who is closely associated with someone with a disability.